 When we were all done, we got to change back into our own clothing, and enjoy a meal of rice, curried vegetables, and fruit.
 Several people took a nice little nap on the hut before it was time to go.
 I just took my nap in the car on the way back, getting whip lash every time my head would fall!

 We made it back to the resort in time to get some refreshing pool time with pool side craft beers.
 The resort only had craft beers, no cheap beers, wine, or liquor.
 For dinner, we stayed at the hotel and enjoyed a delicious meal made just for us.
 Again, we were one of 2 parties here, with about 10 staff just for us!
 This was one of the first meals I was able to have spicy, and actually enjoy.
 Eating before now just hurt too bad to enjoy.
 I think the coconut shakes were keeping me alive!

-We left the market and made our way to the cooking school.
+Once we had what we needed, we left the market and made our way to the cooking school.
 We spent the day alternating from prepping and cooking our food, mixed in with some funny Thai jokes, to sitting down at a kitchen table with our new friends to enjoy and share the foods we just made.
 For each course, we had a choice of what we would cook, and Tiago and I made sure we always did something different so we could learn more dishes!
 This is going to sound strange, but I think this was some of the best Thai food we had while in Thailand, and WE made it!
 We met some great people from CT, Philly, Germany and Italy, heard about their travel adventures which were much crazier than ours, and left with full bellies and hearts.